QubesOS/qubes-doc/configuration/assigning-devices.md

 Finding the right USB controller
 --------------------------------

-If you want to assign a certain [USB] device to a VM (by attaching the whole USB controller), you need to figure out which PCI device is the right controller.
+If you want to assign a certain USB device to a VM by attaching the whole USB controller, you need to figure out which PCI device is the right controller.
 First, check to which USB bus the device is connected:

 ~~~
 lsusb
 ~~~

-For example, I want to assign a broadband modem to the netvm.
+For example, I want to assign a broadband modem to the NetVM.
 In the output of `lsusb` it can be listed as something like this.
 (In this case, the device isn't fully identified):